D3r3k23/plex-guide/docs/media-requests/index.md

 # Media Requests

+Requests for movies are approved automatically, while need admin approval, since they take up more storage space and more often require manual intervention to download properly.

+Different quality profiles can be selected.
+The default is HD Bluray (1080p).
+Make sure to select a **UHD** profile if you want to watch 4K content.

+Movies and shows that aren't yet released can still be requested, and then will be downloaded as soon as it is available.
+Sometimes bootlegs of movies still showing in cinemas will be found, but they're usually low quality.

 You can request new Movies or TV Shows in two ways:

 1. Visit [{{ vars.request_url }}](https://{{ vars.request_url }}) to make direct requests.
 These are typically approved within 10-15 minutes, and if the content has been released digitally, it will be ready to stream on Plex within 10 minutes.